Sunset Bain

-Sunset Bain is a character appearing in American comic books published by Marvel Comics.
+Sunset Bain, also known as Madame Menace, is a character appearing in American comic books published by Marvel Comics.
 Created by writer Tom DeFalco and artist Steve Ditko, the character first appeared in Machine Man #17 (October 1980).
-Sunset Bain is known under the codename Madame Menace.
-She is both a rival and occasional love interest of the superhero Tony Stark / Iron Man.
+Bain is both a rival and occasional love interest of the superhero Tony Stark / Iron Man.
 She is portrayed as a cunning and ruthless business magnate, serving as the founder and CEO of Baintronics, a powerful technology conglomerate specializing in artificial intelligence and robotics.

 Bain attended the Massachusetts Institute of Technology concurrently with Stark, during which she seduced him into revealing the security codes for Stark Industries.
 Shortly thereafter, she infiltrated the company, stealing blueprints and prototypes that she later used to establish her own corporation.
 Bain and Stark clashed when he suspected she had used his stolen technology to construct a military vehicle, and their rivalry continued over time.
 Her primary objective is to dominate the technology market, both legally and illicitly.

 Publication history

 Sunset Bain debuted in Machine Man #17 (October 1980), created by Tom DeFalco and Steve Ditko.
-She subsequently appeared in several Marvel series, including Iron Man Annual (1970), Ghost Rider (1973), Web of Spider-Man (1985), Solo Avengers (1987), Spider-Man (1990), Iron Man (1998), Taskmaster (2002), Punisher War Journal (2006), Marvel Comics Presents (2007), Iron Man: Kiss & Kill (2010), Tony Stark: Iron Man (2018), the "Iron Man 2020" storyline (2020), and Iron Cat (2022).
-Furthermore, Sunset Bain received an entry in the All-New Official Handbook of the Marvel Universe A-Z #1 (2006).
+She subsequently appeared in several Marvel series, including Iron Man Annual (1970), Ghost Rider (1973), Web of Spider-Man (1985), Solo Avengers (1987), Spider-Man (1990), Iron Man (1998), Taskmaster (2002), The Punisher War Journal (2006), Marvel Comics Presents (2007), Iron Man: Kiss & Kill (2010), Tony Stark: Iron Man (2018), the "Iron Man 2020" storyline (2020), and Iron Cat (2022).
+Bain received an entry in the All-New Official Handbook of the Marvel Universe A-Z #1 (2006).